SheffieldML/GPclust/README.md

 This work depends on some functionality from the [GPy project](https://github.com/SheffieldML/GPy).

-I've tested the demos with GPy v0.2.
+I've tested the demos with GPy v0.2, but it should work with later versions also.